NCC-CNC/HSM_NCC/README.md

 ### Data
 - Observations (points): Citizen science data
 - Predictors (rasters):
   - Topographic heterogeneity developed by <a href="https://www.nature.com/articles/sdata201840" target="_blank">Amatulli et al 2018</a>.
-Access date (September 17, 20)  <a href="http://www.earthenv.org/topography" target="_blank">on this website</a>: Vector Ruggedness Measure (VRM), Roughness, Eastness, Northness, Slope.
+Access date (September 17, 20)  <a href="http://www.earthenv.org/topography" target="_blank">on this website</a>. `Vector Ruggedness Measure (VRM)`, `Roughness`, `Eastness`, `Northness`, `Slope`.
+  - The Dynamic Habitat Index (DHI) is an integrated metric of vegetation production from satellite imagery that measures the fraction of photosynthetically active radiation (or fPAR) intercepted by vegetation (<a href="https://www.sciencedirect.com/science/article/pii/S1470160X08000071?casa_token=r7JKpy2f-ocAAAAA:MxkcwYeyPJx-n8_i4efA3gqAWuXOcebBwILc_faNT1oP2otQFxFiF_Zvzcq9As0n0wTBnW2ATA#bib53" target="_blank">Coops et al 2008</a>). `Cummulative annual productivity`, `the minimum level of vegetation cover`, and `the degree of seasonality`.
+  - BIOCLIM.
+Nineteen (19) bioclimatic variables from <a href="https://www.worldclim.org/data/worldclim21.html" target="_blank">Worldclim</a> (<a href="https://rmets.onlinelibrary.wiley.com/doi/abs/10.1002/joc.1276" target="_blank">Hijmans et al 2005</a>) were used in this analysis for both 'Historical' and 'Projected' climate.

 ### Methods